thanwinnikki/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `ThunderCat AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case1: UC01 - Input the detail of group mate**

 **MSS**
+1. User type adding command into the terminal
+2. ThunderCat announces that the contact is successfully added Use case ends.

+**Extensions**
+* 1a.
+ThunderCat detects an error in the entered command.
+  * 1a1.
+ThunderCat requests for the correct command, and gives examples.
+  * 1a2.
+User enters a new command.
+    Steps 1a1-1a2 are repeated until the commands entered are correct.
+    Use case resumes from step 2.

+**Use case: UC02 - Totally delete the contact**

+**MSS**
-1. User requests to list persons
+1. User enters the user's ID to be deleted.
-2. AddressBook shows a list of persons
+2. ThunderCat makes warning about the contact that will be deleted, and all groups that the contact is in.
-3. User requests to delete a specific person in the list
+3. User confirms the deletion.
-4. AddressBook deletes the person
+4. ThunderCat announces that the address is successfully deleted.
    Use case ends.

 **Extensions**
+* 1a.
+ThunderCat detects an error in the entered command (UC01 - extension 1a).
+* 1b.
+ThunderCat cannot find the contact needed to be deleted.
+  * 1b1.
+ThunderCat announces that the contact cannot be found.
+  * 1b2.
+User start again from step 1.
 * 2a.
-The list is empty.
+User cancels the request.
+  * 2a1.
+User choose not to delete the contact.
+  * 2a2.
+ThunderCat announces that the deleting process is canceled.
     Use case ends.

-* 3a.
-The given index is invalid.

-    * 3a1.
-AddressBook shows an error message.
+**Use case: UC03 - View basic instructions**

+**MSS**
+1. User types help command into the terminal or click “help” button.
+2. ThunderCat open the instruction page for user.

+**Use case: UC04 - Delete the contact from a group**

+**MSS**
+1. User enters the user's ID to be deleted and group's ID that the contact is in.
+2. ThunderCat announces that the address is successfully deleted from the group.
-      Use case resumes at step 2.
+   Use case ends.

-*{More to be added}*
+**Extensions**
+* 1a.
+ThunderCat detects an error in the entered command (UC01 - extension 1a).
+* 1b.
+ThunderCat cannot find the group with the given group's ID.
+    * 1b1.
+ThunderCat announces that the group cannot be found.
+    * 1b2.
+User start again from step 1.
+* 1c.
+ThunderCat cannot find the contact needed to be deleted in the group.
+    * 1c1.
+ThunderCat announces that the contact cannot be found.
+    * 1c2.
+User start again from step 1.

 ### Non-Functional Requirements